-Even today, at Christmas time it is tradition, at least in Germany, to set up nativity figures to a small diorama.
-Especially as a child it was a very special day when the crib figures were taken from the basement and we were allowed to set them up.
+Even today, at Christmastime it is tradition, at least in Germany, to set up nativity figures to a small diorama.
+Especially as a child, it was an exceptional day when the crib figures were taken from the basement, and we were allowed to set them up.

 The figurines presented here are made of gypsum and have been family owned for several generations.
 My grandmother used to mold many of them herself, using tube shapes, then painted and fitted with felt feet.
 Unfortunately, no one in my family knows exactly where and when the original figurine set came from.

 At the end of 2017, I took the opportunity to capture the complete set of miniatures using photogrammetry and started converting them into 3D models.
-126 images were created per figure in three series of images in order to achieve the best possible quality without generating too long process times.
+One hundred twenty-six images were created per figure in three series of images to achieve the best possible quality without generating too long process times.